Obtenez 3 recommandations concrètes pour votre site e-commerce

 Well-defined objectives enable you to structure your site intelligently, write targeted content and guide your technical choices from the outset.

-2. Create a clear, logical tree structure The site’s structure, or tree, must be designed with both visitors and Google in mind.
+The site’s structure, or tree structure, must be designed with both visitors and Google in mind.
 List the essential pages:

 • Home